Harry Todd (golfer)

 Harry Lorenzo Todd (November 6, 1916 – October 9, 1966) was an American professional golfer.

+Early life and amateur career

 Todd was born in Dallas, Texas.
 As an amateur, he won the 1939 Western Amateur and finished runner-up to Bud Ward in 1941.

-He turned professional in 1944.
+Professional career

-Todd made his living primarily as a club professional, but did play on the PGA Tour after World War II.
+In 1944, Todd turned professional.
+He made his living primarily as a club professional but did play on the PGA Tour after World War II.
 He won once, at the 1946 Orlando Open.
 Also in 1946, he finish one stroke behind Ben Hogan in the inaugural Colonial National Invitation.
 He led the 1948 Masters Tournament after 36 holes but would finish in a tied for eighth place.